Understanding the Commodity Cycle

 All commodities trade in cycles.
 Any given commodity cycle never flows perfectly as new information becomes available regarding innovations in production, evolving industrial uses, substitution effects, and price speculation from investors.

-But this, naturally, is more of a consequence of stocks being historically expensive – due to years of low interest rates and central banks purchasing assets to boost their prices – rather than commodities being cheap on their own.
+But this, naturally, is more of a consequence of stocks being historically expensive – due to years of low interest rates and central banks purchasing assets to support financial conditions – rather than commodities being cheap on their own.

 Disclosure: As of the time of writing, I am net long gold, and stocks and bonds involved in the business activities of oil production, exploration, and refining.